Consul Conference 2025: Gran Canaria

 Examples of topics and themes we are interested in:

-• A lighting talk about (recent) histories of direct/participatory democracy
+• A Dem talk about (recent) histories of direct/participatory democracy

-• A tech talk about (the importance of) open source technology
+• A Tech talk about (the importance of) open source technology, especially for marginalized communities

-• A lightning talk about the challenge of digital inclusiveness
+• A Dem talk about the challenge of citizen participation inclusiveness

 How to send in your proposal